mpboddie/TipsyBrew/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 Is it as quick and mindless as popping a pod it and jamming a button a few times until it makes some god awful noises and poops out something that tastes 'meh' at best?
 Nope.

 I think you get the point.
 I should say, I am not aiming to make something as quick and mindless as a pod brewer, I just want to make it a bit more hands off.
+More on that to come.

 ## Precision and repeatably